-Different types of Alert
+Different types of Alerts or Announcements

-In the case of a routine call using DSC when you are one other vessel, as long as you know their MMSI number you can send an routine alert to them.
+In the case of a routine call using DSC when you are one other vessel, as long as you know their MMSI number you can send an routine announcement to them.
 This sounds an alarm at their end regardless of the channel they are on.
 See the DSC Call page for more information.

-A similar process is used if you send a group alert where an alarm will sound on all vessels within range with the group MMSI programmed into the radio.
+A similar process is used if you send a group announcement where an alarm will sound on all vessels within range with the group MMSI programmed into the radio.
 See the Group Call page for more information.

 Terms we use